 So you have the chance to admire (and purchase) products ranging from dishwasher-proof plates to jewelry, decorative figures, and sculpture…from delicate espresso cups to giant vases.

-The organisers work with an expert jury when selecting exhibitors, thus ensuring items on display are high quality (which I can confirm based on a visit to the 2021 edition).
+The organisers work with an expert jury when selecting exhibitors, thus ensuring items on display are high quality (which I can confirm based on a visit to a previous edition).

 Since the designers and creators tend to manage their own stands, you might also get a first-hand report on the concepts and process behind each piece on display.